davidberenstein1957/DataDesigner/docs/concepts/columns.md

 Use judge columns for data quality filtering (e.g., keep only 4+ rated responses), A/B testing generation strategies, and quality monitoring over time.

+### 🧬 Embedding Columns

+Embedding columns generate vector embeddings (numerical representations) for text content using embedding models.
+These embeddings capture semantic meaning, enabling similarity search, clustering, and semantic analysis.

+Specify a `target_column` containing text, and Data Designer generates embeddings for that content.
+The target column can contain either a single text string or a list of text strings in stringified JSON format—in the latter case, embeddings are generated for each text string in the list.

+Common use cases:

+- **Semantic search**: Generate embeddings for documents, then find similar content by vector similarity
+- **Clustering**: Group similar texts based on embedding proximity
+- **Recommendation systems**: Match content by semantic similarity
+- **Anomaly detection**: Identify outliers in embedding space

+!!! note "Embedding Models"
+    Embedding columns require an embedding model configured with `generation_type="embedding"` and `EmbeddingInferenceParams`.
+These models differ from chat completion models—they output vectors rather than text.

 ### 🧩 Expression Columns

 Expression columns handle simple transformations using **Jinja2 templates**—concatenate first and last names, calculate numerical totals, format date strings.
 No LLM overhead needed.